phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 "linker-flavor": "ld.lld",
 ```

 Instead of using the platform's default linker (which might not support Linux targets), we use the cross platform [LLD] linker for linking our kernel.
-LLD is shipped with Rust since the `2018-03-05` nightly and supported by cargo since version `0.3.11`.
+LLD is shipped with Rust since the `2018-03-05` nightly and supported by xargo (see below) since version `0.3.11`.

 [LLD]: https://lld.llvm.org/